The 5 Best Canon T50 Camera Lenses

-Canon T50 Zoom Lenses
+T50 Zoom Lenses

 Canon FD 35-105mm f/3.5 & Vivitar Series 1 70-210mm f/3.5

-- Image output will most likely not be very good when shot with the largest aperture.
+- Image quality will not be good when shot wide open.

-- Either or both ends of the zoom range often have a large amount of lens distortion.
+- One or both ends of the focal range may suffer from a large amount of distortion.

 Alternative Zoom Lenses

 With regards to cost, most vintage zoom camera lenses will likely be bargain priced.

 - Canon FD 70-210mm f/4